Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 ## Picking an Editor

-Addons can be created using any text editor, however it's much more comfortable to work in a dedicated editor.
+Add-ons can be created using any text editor, however it's much more comfortable to work in a dedicated editor.
 A good editor can give you code-completion, error-detection, and in-editor documentation.

 There are strong opinions about the best editor for beginners, but generally speaking you cannot go wrong selecting either VSCode, or bridge.
 If you are mobile, you will need to use a mobile alternative.

 ### VSCode

 VSCode is a general purpose text-editor and IDE.
-With VSCode, you will be able to edit your addons in plain-text, guided along by a powerful array of extensions and addons.
+With VSCode, you will be able to edit your add-ons in plain-text, guided along by a powerful array of extensions and add-ons.
 VSCode is a great option for programmers and advanced users.

 [⚙️Install VSCode](https://code.visualstudio.com/)

 <Spoiler title="Configuring VSCode">

-Many packages exist for VSCode that make editing addons easier:
+Many packages exist for VSCode that make editing add-ons easier:

 -   [Blockception's Minecraft Bedrock Development](https://marketplace.visualstudio.com/items?itemName=BlockceptionLtd.blockceptionvscodeminecraftbedrockdevelopmentextension)
 -   [.mcfunction support](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction)